echalmers/DataAnalysisTools/README.md

 The genetic fuzzy model consists of a fuzzy rule base used for fuzzy inference.
 The rule base - including the rules themselves and the underlying fuzzy sets - is optimized by a genetic algorithm given a user-supplied set of training data.
 Currently, the fuzzy rule base only supports one defuzzification method: weighted average.
 See the GeneticFuzzyModelTest program for an example.

+4) Classification tree and random forest algorithms
+A C4.5-style decision tree class that can handle both continuous and discrete features.
+The ClassificationTree class is used by a random forest algorithm.

 The repository is a work in progress.
 Exception handling needs to be added, and there are other improvements to be made as well.
 I welcome any feedback or suggestions!